Technical definition: Examples

 Aniline, a benzene ring with an amine group, is a versatile chemical used in many organic syntheses.

 The genus Helogale (dwarf mongooses) contains two species.

-Secondary definitions
+Sentence definitions

 These definitions generally appear in three different places: within the text, in margin notes, or in a glossary.
 Regardless of position in the document, most sentence definitions follow the basic form of term, category, and distinguishing features.

 Examples

 A major scale is a diatonic scale which has the semitone interval pattern 2-2-1-2-2-2-1.